A Real Estate Expert Answers Top Questions About Divorce and the Home

 - Equity requirements: All these options require you to have sufficient equity in your home.

-- Financial goals: Choose based on your financial needs—flexibility (HELOC), stability (HELOAN), or avoiding monthly payments (HEI).
+- Financial goals: Choose based on your financial needs—flexibility (HELOC) or stability (HELOAN).

 Understanding these differences will help you choose the right option based on your financial situation and goals.